cluoma/Pico2Maple-fw/README.md

 Pico2Maple has a fairly flexible controller remapping implementation which allows the entire controller to be reconfigured.
 Custom controller layouts are currently a work-in-progress and feedback is greatly appreciated.

 The easiest method to create a layout is to use the [Pico2Maple Mapper tool](https://cluoma.github.io/Pico2Maple-config/).
-Custom layouts can then be uploaded to the device using Raspberry Pi's [picotool](https://github.com/raspberrypi/picotool).
+Custom layouts can then be uploaded to the device using an SD card or Raspberry Pi's [picotool](https://github.com/raspberrypi/picotool).
 Pre-compiled picotool binaries are [also available](https://github.com/raspberrypi/pico-sdk-tools).

-Optionally, for instructions on how to load a custom layout from an SD card, please check out the [Controller Layouts docs](CONTROLLER_LAYOUTS.md).
+Optionally, for instructions on how to manually load a custom layout from an SD card, please check out the [Controller Layouts docs](docs/controller_layouts.md).
 Layouts loaded from an SD card will be stored internally so only need to be loaded once.

 # Required Hardware